unlimitedsoftwareworks/type-c/checklist.md

     - Every expression now properly propagates `meta` argument to properly handle nullish coalescing and partial field access
     - Implemented struct merge: `>>` and `<<`

+- 27/01/2025:
+    - TODO: When inferring expression during code gen, it might be necessary to infer using `{isWithinNullishCoalescing: true}`, since the AST is slightly rewritten

 ## TODOs: